 Aye, it freaking is!
-Edinburgh Hogmanay is the best place for New Years in Europe, not only because of the party and the fireworks but due to its history and Scottish traditions!
-A lot of people questioned us why travel to Edinburgh for New Year, if we could do it in Brazil, with warm weather and by the beach.
+Edinburgh Hogmanay is the best place for New Year in Europe, not only because of the party and the fireworks but due to its history and Scottish traditions!
+A lot of people questioned us why traveling to Edinburgh for New Year, if we could do it in Brazil, with warm weather, and by the beach.
 The answer is simple: Edinburgh Hogmanay is an experience everybody should have at least once in a lifetime.

 Beers, fireworks, torches, Scottish men wearing kilts and a lot of fun!
 Here are some important things you need to know about the Hogmanay New Year’s Celebration in Edinburgh, Scotland:

 What does Hogmanay mean?
-Why do they celebrate the new year is a different way?
-And why it happens in Edinburgh?
+Why do they celebrate the new year in a different way?
+And why does it happen in Edinburgh?
 So many questions and so many parties in such a tiny country!

 “The answer dates back to the 16th century, when Parliament, under Oliver Cromwell, banned any Christmas celebrations in 1647.
 Even though the ban was uplifted 13 years later, celebrating Christmas wasn’t seen with good eyes in Scotland and so Christmas day remained a normal working day until as late as 1958.
 Hogmanay is longer than any other New Year’s celebrations, with the 2nd January also being a public holiday in Scotland.
 It’s celebrated with passion and revelry, as Scots consider Hogmanay an opportunity to bring friends and strangers together to welcome the New Year with good cheer.”

 Yes, a lot of them… The truth is that you don’t need to know all the traditions to fully enjoy the best new year’s in Europe, but some of them are quite interesting: